-- The CA, CSA, and RA shall archive all audit logs and other records prior to termination. - The CA, CSA, and RA shall destroy all private keys upon termination. - The CA, CSA, and RA audit-archive records shall be transferred to an appropriate authority such as the LM PMA responsible for the entity. - If a Root CA is terminated, the Root CA shall use secure means to notify the certificate holders to delete all trust anchors representing the terminated CA.
+- The CA, CSA, KED, DDS KRA and RA shall archive all audit logs and other records prior to termination. - The CA, CSA, KED, DDS, KRA and RA shall destroy all private keys upon termination. - The CA, CSA, KED, DDS, KRA and RA audit-archive records shall be transferred to an appropriate authority such as the LM PMA. - If a Root CA is terminated, the Root CA shall use secure means to notify the Certificate Holders to delete all trust anchors representing the terminated CA.